nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. In the opening view, click **GENERATE KEY** and in the dialog that opens, click **CONFIRM**.

    The security server generates a key used for communication with the client information systems, and the corresponding self-signed certificate.
 The security server's certificate fingerprint will also change.
-The security server's domain name is saved to the certificate's *Common Name* field, and the internal IP address to the *subjectAltName* extension field.
+The security server's domain name is saved to the certificate's **Common Name** field, and the internal IP address to the **subjectAltName** extension field.

 _To generate a new certificate request_, follow these steps.

-1. On the **Navigation tabs**, select **Keys and Certificates
+1. On the **Navigation tabs**, select **Keys and Certificates**

 2. In the opening view, select **Security Server TLS Key** tab

-3. In the “TLS Key and Certificate” section, at the end of the key row, click **Generate CSR**
+3. In the "TLS Key and Certificate" section, at the end of the key row, click **Generate CSR**

-4. In the opening view, input the **Distinguished Name** and click "GENERATE CSR".
+4. In the opening view, input the **Distinguished Name** and click **GENERATE CSR**.
 Save the certificate request file to the local file system and click **DONE**.

    The security server generates a certificate request using the current key and the provided **Distinguished Name**.

 _To import a new TLS certificate_, follow these steps.

-1. On the **Navigation tabs**, select **Keys and Certificates
+1. On the **Navigation tabs**, select **Keys and Certificates**

 2. In the opening view, select **Security Server TLS Key** tab